eschulte/goa/README.md

 The following variables may be used to control the behavior of make.

-- The `LISP` variable may be set to `sbcl` or `ccl` to compile executables with Steel Bank Common Lisp or Clozure Common Lisp respectively.

 - The `QUICK_LISP` variable may be set to point to a custom quicklisp installation directory.
 The default value is `$HOME/quicklisp/`.